stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

   by a specific BMC.
 - Ironic will manage configuring the subscription using a new API for managing them.
 - The BMCEventSubscription will maintain a reference to a BareMetalHost.
+- The BMCEventSubscription will reside in the same namespace as the referenced BareMetalHost.
 - The BMCEventSubscription will maintain a reference to the Ironic subscription ID.
 - The BMCEventSubscription will allow injection of headers using a